 Fostering Dogs across London, Essex, Kent, Hampshire and Surrey.

-You must be able to collect dogs from BR6 6BQ – Orpington or GU11 1AN Aldershot so access to a vehicle is a requirement, we may on occasion be able to transport a dog to you but this will need be discussed on an individual basis if you do not drive/have no transport.
+You must be able to collect dogs from BR6 6BQ – Orpington or GU11 1AN Aldershot, so local to these locations and with access to a vehicle is a requirement.
+We may on occasion be able to transport a dog to you but this will need be discussed on an individual basis if you do not drive/have no transport.

 - Apply to foster a dog.